thotzl/grunt-css-statistics/README.md

 Type: `Bool`
 Default value: `false`

-If set to `true` the original CssStats Object from the Node module will be added to the grunt-cssstats object.
+If set to `true` the original CssStats Object from the Node module will be added to the grunt-css-statistics object.
 You will only get a viewable output in the JSON file.

 #### options.addRawCss